gambitmis/Conf/README.md

-# Collact default of Configuration and Template
+# Collect default of Configuration and Template